nopnop2002/esp-open-rtos-example/update-spiffs/README.md

 # update-spiffs

-Example which renews a file on SPIFFS via a network.
+Update a file on SPIFFS via network.

 This program broadcast my IP-Address using UDP (port:8200)
 You can use this simple udp receiver, writen in python: